ditsing/ruaft/README.md

 ## KV Server

 To test the snapshot functionality, I wrote a key-value store that supports `get()`, `put()` and `append()`.
-The complexity is so high that it has its own set of tests.
-Integration tests in `tests/snapshot_tests.rs` are all based on the KV server.
+The complexity of the key-value store is so high that it has its own set of tests.
+For Ruaft, integration tests in `tests/snapshot_tests.rs` are all based on the KV server.
 The KV server is inspired by the equivalent Go version.

 ## Daemons